ishmilan2/ishmilan.github.io/_posts/16-04-14-start-django-project-with-docker.md

 docker build -t projectname:1.0 .
 ```

-Every time thay you modify the elements inside `requirements.txt` file you should repeat this step.
+Every time that you modify the elements inside `requirements.txt` file you should repeat this step.

 **_Docker Compose configuration_**